 The organization had implemented a procedure for the timely handling of customer complaints.
-The procedure included requirements and responsibilities for investigating complaints, determining the need to report the information to the appropriate regulatory authorities, including WHO, handling of complaint-related products and determining the need to initiate corrections or corrective actions.
+The procedure included requirements and responsibilities for investigating complaints, determining the need to report the information to the appropriate regulatory authorities, including WHO, handling of complaint-related products, and determining the need to initiate corrections or corrective actions.
 Corrections and corrective actions were documented.
 Complaint handling records were maintained.
+The nonconformities identified were addressed through a CAPA plan.